|Resolution||Please follow these steps:|

 lvchange -ay /dev/decoder1/packetdb

-If your filesystems do not mount, please open a case with RSA NetWitness Support for assistance and attach the output of nwtech.sh -d fromto the case.
+If your filesystems do not mount, please open a case with RSA NetWitness Support for assistance and attach the output of nwtech.sh -d to the case.

-17. If all went well and all of the RAID filesystems mounted, you may start the Decoder process back up with ?monit start nwdecoder? and watch /var/log/messages for errors.
+- If all went well and all of the RAID filesystems mounted, you may start the Decoder process back up with start nwdecoder (SA10.x/CentOS6) or systemctl start nwdecoder(NW11.x/CentOS7) and watch /var/log/messages for errors.
 If the Decoder fails to load, please open a case with RSA NetWitness Support for assistance and attach the *full* output of nwtech.sh to the case.